Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 DCMA Audits

-In presentations and online, DoD has made it clear that the DCMA will verify that the contractor has an SSP and POA&M. As we’ve seen, the first DFARS compliance audit is already underway, conducted by the DCMA.
-While the landscape is shifting to a certification model, those part of or joining the DoD supply chain should know they could be subject to audit.
+In presentations and online, DoD has clarified that the DCMA will verify that the contractor has an SSP and POA&M. As we’ve seen, the first DFARS compliance audit is already underway, conducted by the DCMA.
+While the landscape is shifting to a certification model, those who are part of or joining the DoD supply chain should know they could be subject to audit.

 False Claims Act

-This risk is essential to take note of.
+It is essential to take note of this risk.
 Using the SSP to evaluate your security measures and using it as a deliverable related to a government contract can increase the potential risk of a False Claims Act violation for your company.
 Example: An SSP may misrepresent a contractor’s cybersecurity status, and the DoD may take action based on fraud in the inducement.
 The DoD can establish that the organization included the cybersecurity status of a contractor in the award decision, which could potentially put all earnings under the contract at risk.

 Automate DFARS Compliance with CyberStrong